A Guide to Creative Project Management Software and Workflow

 Customised Interface and Flexibility

-What differs CPM from its traditional counterpart is the ability to change the features according to the needs of the creative projects.
+What differs CPM from the traditional counterpart is the ability to change the features according to the needs of the creative projects.
 While still providing the structure and flow to ensure everything is on track, it has the flexibility that doesn’t stifle the creativity of their teams.

 How Creative Project Management Supports Creative Mental Health